Are Sweepstakes Casinos Legal?

 - Legislatures wrote bans.
 Montana, Connecticut, Nevada, New Jersey, New York, and California all enacted statutes in 2025; Indiana, Maine, Tennessee, Louisiana, and Oklahoma followed in 2026.
 The consistent legislative argument: the dual-currency structure is gambling in substance, and selling Gold Coin packages with attached Sweeps Coins is selling casino play.
 Louisiana went furthest, folding sweeps operations into its racketeering framework.
 Oklahoma’s legislature felt strongly enough to override its governor’s veto.

 - Regulators and attorneys general enforced existing law.
 Michigan’s Gaming Control Board never needed a new statute: its cease-and-desist program, running since December 2023, has issued more than 200 orders and closed the state to sweeps play, with VGW’s LuckyLand among the first to fold.
 Maryland’s regulator hit the biggest brands twice in late 2025.
 Minnesota’s Attorney General set a written-confirmation deadline for LuckyLand to leave.
+Iowa wrote the enforcement route into statute: SF 2289 handed its Racing and Gaming Commission cease-and-desist power effective July 1, 2026, and the market emptied before the date arrived.

 Worth noting what did not happen: no federal ban, and no state has moved against ordinary marketing sweepstakes.
 The bans target casino-style implementations specifically, and New York’s statute even spells out that Gold-Coin-only social casinos remain lawful.